DeepakGaur1404/indilabs-base/README.md

-# indilabs-base
+# indilabs-smfg-poc1
- Indilabs Core product version
+ Poc made for smfg